-The College of Community Health Sciences (CCHS) and the Capstone Health Services Foundation (CHSF) will provide the residents with the following:

-- 1. Advanced Cardiac Life Support Certification (ACLS) - 2.
+- The College of Community Health Sciences (CCHS) and the Capstone Health Services Foundation (CHSF) will provide the residents with the following: - Advanced Cardiac Life Support (ACLS) - 2.
 Advanced Life Support in Obstetrics Certification (ALSO) - 3.
 Advanced Trauma Life Support Certification (ATLS) up to \$850 - 4.
-Alabama Academy of Family Physicians Membership (optional) - 5.
-Alabama Controlled Substance Certification Fees - 6.
-Alabama Medical Licensure Commission Fees - 7.
-Alabama State Board of Medical Examiner Fees - 8.
+Alabama Academy of Family Physicians membership (optional) - 5.
+Alabama Controlled Substance fees - 6.
+Alabama Medical Licensure Commission fees - 7.
+Alabama State Board of Medical Examiner fees - 8.
 AMA GME Competency Education Program (web-based program) - 9.
-American Academy of Family Physicians Membership - 10.
+American Academy of Family Physicians membership - 10.
 American Board of Family Medicine In-Training Assessment Exam Fees - 11.
-American Medical Association Membership Fees - 12.
-American Board of Family Medicine Board Exam Fees - 13.
-University Medical Center will provide a discount on office visits for residents and their dependents who are covered by UA's Blue Cross/Blue Shield Health Insurance plan.
+American Medical Association membership fees - 12.
+American Board of Family Medicine Board Exam Fees

+- 13. University Medical Center will provide a discount on office visits for residents and their dependents who are covered by UA's Blue Cross/Blue Shield Health Insurance plan.
 Resident is responsible for any applicable deductibles and non-covered services. - 14.
-DCH Regional Medical Center Meal Stipend Provided on inpatient blocks.
-On-call residents receive \$147 per 3-week block, night float residents receive \$189 per 3-week block.
-The total amount of funds available for the resident are placed on their card at the beginning of each academic year. - 15.
-DCH Regional Medical Center Medical Staff Privileges - 16.
-Educational Reimbursement (CME funds) Up to \$1,000 for PGY-2 and PGY-3 - 17.
-Laptop PGY-1 residents are issued a laptop for use during residency training.
-Laptops must be returned to UATFMR prior to graduation.

-- 18. UWorld Study Subscription PGY-1 residents receive a 180-day study subscription to UWorld for preparation for USMLE Step 3/COMLEX Level 3. - 19.
-Examination and Board History Report - 20.
-Federal Drug Enforcement Agency (DEA) Certification Fees One time only (Note: DEA Registration is valid for 3 years.
+DCH Regional Medical Center Meal Stipend Provided on inpatient blocks: on-call residents receive \$196 per block, night float residents receive \$252 per block.
+The total amount of dollars available for the resident will placed on their card at the beginning of each academic year. - 15.
+DCH Regional Medical Center Medical Staff privileges - Educational Reimbursement (CME funds) up to \$1,000 for PGY-2 and PGY-3 - 17.
+Laptop PGY-1 residents will be issued a laptop for use during residency training.
+Laptops must be returned to UATFMR prior to graduation. - 18.
+UWorld Study Subscription PGY-1 residents will receive a study subscription to UWorld for preparation for USMLE Step 3/COMLEX Level 3. - 19.
+Examination and Board History Report - Federal Drug Enforcement Agency (DEA) license fees one time only (Note: DEA Registration is good for 3 years.
 Resident is responsible for renewal fees during PGY-3.) - 21.
 Lab Coats (2) and Scrubs (2) - 22.
 Neonatal Resuscitation Program Certification (NRP) - 23.
 Occurrence-Based Malpractice Insurance - 24.
-Pager To be returned at completion of training - 25.
+Pager to be returned at completion of residency - 25.
 Pediatric Advanced Life Support Certification (PALS) - 26.
-Relocation Reimbursement Up to \$1,500 (issued as a taxable sign-on bonus) - 27.
+Relocation Reimbursement up to \$1,500 (issued as a taxable sign-on bonus) - 27.
 University of Alabama Business Cards - 28.
 University of Alabama Parking Permit - 29.
 University of Alabama Staff ACT card - 30.
-USMLE 3/COMLEX Level 3 Application fees

-Residents should promptly submit any bill/statement for any of the above to the Residency Office for payment.
+USMLE 3/COMLEX Level 3 Application fees - Residents should promptly submit any bill/statement for any of the above to the Residency Office for payment.

-The University of Alabama offers an array of employee benefits with details located on the UA Benefits website.
-UA has also provided a Benefits Summary Guide, with a convenient one-page summary on page three.

-Residents are responsible for completing the online benefit enrollment process within the first 30 days of employment.
-Failure to do so will result in ineligibility status until the official open enrollment period begins.

-Residents are responsible for paying:

-- 1. Alabama Academy of Family Physicians Resident Chapter Dues \$30 annually (optional) - 2.
+- The University of Alabama offers an array of employee benefits with details located on the UA Benefits website.
+UA has also provided a Benefits Summary Guide, with a convenient one-page summary on page three. - Residents are responsible for completing the online benefit enrollment process within the first 30 days of employment.
+Failure to do so will result in ineligibility status until the official open enrollment period begins. - Residents are responsible for paying: - 1.
+Alabama Academy of Family Physicians Resident Chapter Dues \$30 annually (optional) - 2.
 Moonlighting Malpractice Insurance PGY-2 and PGY-3, consistent with Moonlighting Policy - 3.
 DEA Renewal PGY-3 - 4.
 TFPRA Dues